 From my 2020 “Year In Review“:

-I launched a [Discord server with a] small community of friends, which has this year, 2021, evolved into an online forum.
+I launched a [research group with a] small community of friends, which has this year evolved into an online forum.
 Our mascot is the pfeilstorch.
 We’re interested in the inexact sciences, and moreover, in the rigorizing pipeline that got us from natural philosophy to biology, or alchemy to chemistry.
 This pipeline involves conceptual rigorizing, stamp collecting, taxonomizing, and engineering—but many fields, I feel, when faced with the natural incentives of science’s prestige, authority, and funding—have too hastily skipped the necessary steps, performing a cargocult of scientism.
 If I’m asked on an especially uncharitable day, I will answer that I believe these fields are best described as destructive and fraudulent, resembling the state and sophistication of premodern medicine, while profiting off the real predictive power and insight of the hard sciences through nominal and institutional association.

 So far, most of our community’s publications have revolved around representation, communication, and interpretation—how people “read” and “write” scenes in mixed games of coordination and conflict.
 Representing these inter-agent interactions as games, and language games specifically, has been our most productive frame for making sense of players’ behavior.